DevOpsKev/devops-coach/README.md

 Starting again from the project root directory, using the terminal run the following command.

-`sh ./build-local.sh`
+`sh ./build-local.sh --test`

 Using Finder again navigate to /Build/Out/ from within the project root directory.
-Right click 'Agile Coach.epub' and select open with (Books).
+Right click 'DevOps Coach.epub' and select open with (Books).

 *Congratulations!*